iam-veeramalla/Docker-Zero-to-Hero/networking.md

 This mode allows containers to share the host system's network stack, providing direct access to the host system's network.

 To attach a host network to a Docker container, you can use the --network="host" option when running a docker run command.
-When you use this option, the container has access to the host's network stack, and shares the host's network namespace.
+When you use this option, the container has access to the host's network stack and shares the host's network namespace.
 This means that the container will use the same IP address and network configuration as the host.

 Here's an example of how to run a Docker container with the host network: